Srinivasareddymediboina/CSS_Documentation/README.md

 A CSS rule set contains a selector and a declaration block.
 <img src="images/syntax.JPG" alt="synatx"/>
 **Selector** Selector indicates the HTML element you want to style.
-**DeclarationBlock** The declaration block can contain one or more declarations separated by a semicolon
+**DeclarationBlock** The declaration block can contain one or more declarations separated by a semicolon.